-- 0 Indicates that VGA I/O Address decoding is disabled on the PCI Bus, so access to the registers via I/O Read and Write operations are disabled. - 1 Indicates that VGA I/O Address decoding is enabled on the PCI Bus, so access to the registers via I/O Read and Write operations are enabled.
+- 0 VGA I/O Address decoding is disabled on the PCI Bus, so access to the registers via I/O read and write operations is disabled.
+This feature is normally used in systems with PCI where another device is to be given VGA functionality. - 1 VGA I/O Address decoding is enabled on the PCI Bus, so access to the registers via I/O read and write operations is enabled.